dlannan/defold-blender-export/README.md

 location: <unknown location>:-1
 ```

-It they are then you need to open a terminal window and apply the following:
+It the permissions are incorrect then you need to open a terminal window and apply the following:

 ``` chmod +x /Users/{you user folder}/Library/Application\ Support/Blender/{Blender version number}/scripts/addons/sync_tool/defoldsync/luajit/darwin/luajit```